STEllAR-GROUP/octotiger/paper.md

 # Acknowledgements

 This work was supported by National Science Foundation Award 1814967.
 The numerical work was carried out using the computational resources (QueenBee2) of the Louisiana Optical Network Initiative (LONI); Louisiana State University's High-Performance Computing (LSU HPC); resources of the National Energy Research Scientific Computing Center, a U.S. Department of Energy Office of Science User Facility operated under contract No. DE-AC02-05CH11231; and by Lilly Endowment,  Inc., through its support for the Indiana University PervasiveTechnology Institute.
 This research was undertaken with the assistance of resources  (Gadi) from the  National  Computational  Infrastructure  (NCI  Australia), an NCRIS enabled capability supported by the Australian Government.

+For a updated list of previous and current funding, we refer to the corresponding [Octo-Tiger website](https://github.com/STEllAR-GROUP/octotiger#funding).

 # References